CumulusNetworks/docs/content/cumulus-linux-40/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 {{%notice note%}}

 When two VTEPs are operating in **VXLAN active-active** mode and performing **symmetric** routing, you need to configure the router MAC corresponding to each layer 3 VNI to ensure both VTEPs use the same MAC address.
 Specify the `address-virtual` (MAC address) for the SVI corresponding to the layer 3 VNI.
 Use the same address on both switches in the MLAG pair.
-Cumulus Networks recommends you use the MLAG system MAC address.
+Use the MLAG system MAC address.
 See {{<link url="#advertise-primary-ip-address-vxlan-active-active-mode" text="Advertise Primary IP Address">}}.

 {{%/notice%}}